-Description Example Scheme The customer The service provider grants a One-time receives a wholesale customer an unlimited discount permanent 10% discount for calls to the US discount and Canada.
-The customer The service provider makes a Monthly has a monthly special offer for business discount discount for a customers: "Spend \$100 for calls service to Germany and get 50% off all following calls to this destination this month."
+Description Example Scheme The customer receives a permanent The service provider grants a wholesale customer an unlimited 10% discount for calls to the US One-time discount discount and Canada.
+The customer has a monthly discount for a service The service provider makes a special offer for business customers: "Spend \$100 for calls to Germany and get 50% off all following calls to this destination this month."
 To receive the 50% discount again for the following month, the customer must spend \$100 for calls to Germany at the standard price.
-The customer receives a defined amount of service free of charge The new subscribers of the "triple play" service receive 2 GB of Internet traffic for free.
+Monthly discount The customer receives a defined amount of service free of charge The new subscribers of the "triple play" service receive 2 GB of Internet traffic for free.
 Service wallet with an initial balance The customer pays a monthly fee and receives a defined set of services The customer pays \$30 monthly and receives: o free domestic calls o 30 free minutes for calls to Europe o 100 domestic SMS.
-Monthly quota (+ subscription) The customer wants to maintain a separate balance for Internet service and for international calls The customer's current balance is \$100.
-At the customer's request, the administrator transfers \$20 from the main balance to the Internet service sub-wallet and \$10 to the international calls sub-wallet.
-The customer receives 5 GB of Internet traffic and 50 minutes for making calls, respectively.
-Service wallet with zero initial balance
+Monthly quota (+ subscription) The customer wants to maintain a separate balance for Internet service and for The customer's current balance is \$100.
+At the customer's request, the administrator transfers \$20 from the main balance to the Internet service sub-wallet and \$10 to the international calls sub- Service wallet with zero initial balance

+international wallet.
+The customer receives 5

+calls GB of Internet traffic and 50

+minutes for making calls,

+respectively.